Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 # Tele-Ultrasound 3D Mesh

 ## Purpose:
 This project is intended to be used with the ZED Mini stereo camera in order to produce Point Clouds and 3D meshes of a patient.
-These meshes can be used to provide the Tele-Ultrasound experts with a 3D visual and haptic feeback for improved orientation in virutal space.
+These meshes can be used to provide the Tele-Ultrasound experts with a 3D visual and haptic feedback for improved orientation in virtual space.

 **TODO: PLEASE REVAMP THIS SECTION,** I am not sure what is supposed to be here but it doesn't seem right
 ### Features